azure-ad-b2c/samples/contribution-guidance.md

     - **Disclaimer** The sample policy is developed and managed by the open-source community in GitHub.
 The policy is not part of Azure AD B2C product and it's not supported under any Microsoft standard support program or service.
 The app is provided AS IS without warranty of any kind.

-4. Go to the root folder and update the [readme.md](readme.md) file with the new sample you created.
+4. In the policy root folder, update the [readme.md](readme.md) file with the new sample you created.

 ## Policy
-- Avoid making changes to the base policy
+- Make all the changes in the **relying party policy**.
+Avoid making changes to the base and extension policy.
+- If you have multiple relying party policies, create your own extension policy that inherits from the extension one, for example:
+    - B2C_1A_TrustFrameworkBase
+    - B2C_1A_TrustFrameworkExtensions
+    - B2C_1A_FIDO_Extension
+        - B2C_1A_FIDO_sign_in
+        - B2C_1A_FIDO_enroll
+- Relying party name should start with a prefix, such as **FIDO**SignUpOrSignIn
-- If you didn't change the base policy, don't upload the base policy.
+- If you don't change the base or extension policy, don't include them.
 Instead, add reference to the starter pack, as mentioned above.
+- Add notes that describe the purpose of the component, starts with `<!--Sample: -->`
+- Add action required comments where a developer needs to take an action, starting with `<!--Sample action required: -->`
 - Remove you tenant name (use `yourtenant` instead), and application IDs
-- Add comments to describe the logic behind the XML elements.
-The comments should start with **Sample:**
-- Add action required comments where a developer needs to take an action, starting with **Sample action required:**